yours-truly-phil/Codey/README.md

 ## run

-* replace `change-me` in `application.yml` when running with `spring-boot:run` or add the parameter `jda.token` with your bots token to your run configuration in your IDE.
+* replace `change-me` in `application.yml` when running with `spring-boot:run`
+  or add the parameter `codey.token` with your bots token to your run configuration in your IDE.
 * run the main method in class `CodeyApplication` or the maven task `spring-boot:run`

 ### How to get a discord token and invite your own bot to your server